wimverleyen/wimverleyen.github.io/_posts/2023-10-19-ai_accelerator.md

 ### Constructing a business framework to unshackle innovation and breakdown internal AI literacy.

-This [presentation](/assets/pdfs/AI_Accelerator_Summit_Boston_2023.pdf) reviews a business framework for defining a business plan regarding AI/ML innovation.
-As many organizations seek using Gen AI/AI/ML, investing in Gen AI/AI/ML can be challenging.
-For instance, gaps in AI literacy, limited availability of data, misalignment between AI strategy and overall business strategy are some recurrent challenges.
+In this [presentation](/assets/pdfs/AI_Accelerator_Summit_Boston_2023.pdf), we examine a business framework for formulating a business plan in the context of AI/ML innovation.
+Given the increasing interest in leveraging Gen AI/AI/ML, making investments in this area can pose challenges.
+Common obstacles include gaps in AI literacy, restricted data availability, and misalignment between AI strategy and the broader business strategy.

 ### Recording